-More information can be found on the European Commission's website: https://ec.europa.eu/food/plant/gmo/traceability_labelling_en and in the agricultural biotechnology.
+More information can be found on the European Commission's website: https://ec.europa.eu/food/plant/gmo/traceability_labelling_en and in the annual GAIN reports on agricultural biotechnology.

 Non-GMO: EU-harmonized legislation defining "non-GM," 'GM-free" or similar labeling terms does not exist.
 National provisions and operator-specific "GM-free" and similar labeling schemes have been developed in several Member States.